Janewu1128/MSWE-264P-Android-App/README.md

 # android-retrofit-tutorial

+## How to run the project
+1. Modify the API_KEY in the MainActivity
+2. Run the app by clicking the "run" button

 This tutorial/lab aims to provide hands-on experience of building an Android app that retrieves and displays data with REST API.
 We will first introduce how to:

 1. Use [Retrofit](https://square.github.io/retrofit/) to retrieve data of single movie from [The Movie DB](https://www.themoviedb.org/) and display the data in an Activity.